msyang7/datastory/README.md

 ## Questions

 Questions I am interested in answering about this data include:
-Why do people use the hashtag?
+* Why do people use the hashtag?
-Who uses the hashtag?
+* Who uses the hashtag?
-What are the most popular or influential accounts and tweets using the hashtag?
+* What are the most popular or influential accounts and tweets using the hashtag?
-Who follows accounts that use the hashtag?
+* Who follows accounts that use the hashtag?
-Who RTs tweets with the hashtag and who follows them?
+* Who RTs tweets with the hashtag and who follows them?
-How do people respond to tweets with the hashtag?
+* How do people respond to tweets with the hashtag?
-What types of media, e.g. images and videos, accompany tweets with the hashtag?
+* What types of media, e.g. images and videos, accompany tweets with the hashtag?

-## Sketching of Some Possile Answers
+## Sketching Some Possible Answers

 I can posit answers to some of these questions by using spreadsheets and word clouds to analyze the tweets.
 First, to understand why people might use the hashtag, I generated the word cloud in Fig. 1.
 It represents other hashtags that accounts used in addition to #engineering within the same tweet.
 The bigger the word appears the more often it occurred.